SGrimsley02/conlang/README.md

 # How to Open the Dictionary
 Prerequisites: Pygame

-Open Dictionary.py and type the following commands into the terminal:
+Make sure prereqs are installed and the repository forked, then open Dictionary.py and type the following commands into the terminal:

       python3
       from Dictionary import *